 Since at least half of the human mind thinks in linear terms, divide and conquer is a strategy the mind embraces.
 And just because your mind is tricked into thinking something is easy doesn’t mean, in reality, it is.
 A case in point:

 Eight easy steps from your couch to the OR, with drill and scalpel in tow!

 The brain surgeon article may appear laughable, knowing it takes a heck of a lot more than eight steps to operate inside someone’s skull.
 But eight steps to becoming a voice-over actor may seem entirely feasible.

 Information is often presented as if anyone with a “good speaking voice” could easily and successfully launch a high-paying voice-over career.
-Lots of voice over workshop advertisements like this one and especially this one hype up the career to sometimes dizzying degrees, leading readers to believe they can jump right in and meet with instant success.
+Lots of voice over workshop advertisements hype up the career to sometimes dizzying degrees, leading readers to believe they can jump right in and meet with instant success.